satya-thirumani/Dragons-Den-UK-Data-analysis/README.md

 - Guest Investment Equity - Equity received by Guests

-- Guest Name - Name of Guest Dragon(s), if invested in deal
+- Invested Guest Name - Name of Guest Dragon(s), if invested in deal

-- Peter Jones Present - Whether Barbara Corcoran present in episode or not
+- Peter Jones Present - Whether Peter Jones present in episode or not

-- Deborah Meaden Present - Whether Mark Cuban present in episode or not
+- Deborah Meaden Present - Whether Deborah Meaden present in episode or not

-- Duncan Bannatyne Present - Whether Lori Greiner present in episode or not
+- Duncan Bannatyne Present - Whether Duncan Bannatyne present in episode or not

-- Theo Paphitis Present - Whether Robert Herjavec present in episode or not
+- Theo Paphitis Present - Whether Theo Paphitis present in episode or not

-- Touker Suleyman Present - Whether Daymond John present in episode or not
+- Touker Suleyman Present - Whether Touker Suleyman present in episode or not

-- Sara Davies Present - Whether Kevin O Leary present in episode or not
+- Sara Davies Present - Whether Sara Davies present in episode or not

 - Guest Present - Whether Guest(s) present in episode or not